Best eco-friendly Christmas gifts

 Using or buying a tree with roots lets you grow it outside and use it again next year, reducing its environmental impact and costing you less.
 Holly, apple, pear, bay and Japanese maple trees can all be bought in containers (though for best growth, ground planting is preferable).

-They will need some looking after, and you'll need a big pot, so read these expert tips on caring for Christmas trees in pots.
+They'll need some looking after, and you'll need a big pot, so read these expert tips on caring for Christmas trees in pots.

 Alternatively, get a large perennial indoor plant – like a yucca, palm or ficus – and just decorate it at Christmas time.